-Military resale unites to support service members during COVID-19 pandemic
+Military Resale Unites to Support Service Members During COVID-19 Pandemic

-FORT LEE, Va. -- During the unprecedented COVID-19 pandemic, the military resale community stands united in its commitment to support service members and families who rely on exchanges and commissaries for goods and services.
-(Watch collaborative COVID-19 video:https://vimeo.com/405934784).
+DALLAS – During the unprecedented COVID-19 pandemic, the military resale community stands united in its commitment to support service members and families who rely on exchanges and commissaries for goods and services.
+(Watch now: collaborative COVID-19 response).

 Around the world, the Army & Air Force Exchange Service (AAFES), Navy Exchange Service Command (NEXCOM), Marine Corps Exchange (MCX) and Coast Guard Exchange (CGX) are mission essential, while the Defense Commissary Agency (DeCA) is mission critical.
-All told, military resale supports Warfighters and their families with 300 main exchanges, 236 commissaries (more than 6,700 facilities) in nearly 40 countries.
+All told, military resale supports Warfighters and their families with 300 main exchanges and 236 commissaries (more than 6,700 facilities total) in nearly 40 countries.

 The joint buying alliance, signed in early 2019, has enabled exchanges and commissaries to significantly increase orders for high demand items such as cleaning and hygiene products during the pandemic by sharing sources and leads for constrained products.